-The service can be accessed free at the point of use by residents within Greater Manchester set by the CCG in which geography the service is delivered, and who meets the financial eligibility criteria as per the published Greater Manchester Medicines Management Group (GMMMG) commissioning statement.
+The service can be accessed free at the point of use by residents within Greater Manchester set by the localities in which geography the service is delivered, and who meets the financial eligibility criteria as per the published Greater Manchester Medicines Management Group (GMMMG) commissioning statement.
 The GMMMG commissioning statement defines financial vulnerability as in receipt of the following income related benefits (in line with NHS national criteria for help with prescription costs).

-CCG areas following the below eligibility criteria are Wigan, Bury, Manchester, Stockport, Rochdale, Trafford & Tameside only
+Locality areas following the below eligibility criteria are Wigan, Bury, Manchester, Rochdale, Trafford only